 The Raspberry Pi, created in 2012 to get UK students interested in programming and engineering, has been a runaway success and has already sold over 19m units by early 2018.

-It runs on Raspbian, a Linux dialect for the Raspberry Pi, very similar to Debian.
-This should not deter users who have never used Linux before, as you do not need to know much about it as everything is described in this post.
-As a matter of fact, my own entire Linux "mastery" comes from good instructions and tutorials found on the internet.
+It runs on Raspberry Pi OS, a Linux dialect for the Raspberry Pi, very similar to Debian.
+This should not deter users who have never used Linux before, as you do not need to know much about it, as everything is described in this post.
+As a matter of fact, my own entire Linux “mastery” comes from good instructions and tutorials found on the internet.

-One of the most significant advantages of the Raspberry Pi is that it comes with an ardent community of homebrewers and selfless computer hobbyists that provide advice and ideas in many internet forums or blog posts.
+One of the most significant advantages of the Raspberry Pi is that it comes with a passionate community of homebrewers and selfless computer hobbyists who provide advice and ideas in many internet forums or blog posts.

-To understand everything about the hardware components that you need and how to install the software, please have a look at my article "How to set up your Raspberry Pi for your digital picture frame".
+To understand everything about the hardware components that you need and how to install the software, please look at my article “How to configure the software for your Raspberry Pi digital picture frame in 60 minutes“.

-Unlike the PhotoVu frames that I had used before, I decided against matting this time and opted for a more modern look with a simple black anodized metal frame only.
+Unlike the PhotoVu frames I had used before, I decided against matting this time and opted for a more modern look with only a simple black anodized metal frame.

-I would probably not recommend a metal frame anymore (although they look marvelous) because it seems to reduce the signal quality of the wifi module slightly, but this depends on how much space you have between the frame and the wall.
-It works fine in my current setting with the Raspberry Pi 3+; the older Raspberry Pi 2 B showed occasional wifi outages.
+A metal frame may slightly reduce the WiFi signal strength, but this depends on how much space you have between the frame and the wall.
+It works fine in my current setting with the Raspberry Pi 3.
+Metal frames do look great, no doubt.

-Given the metal border around the naked display of about 0.8 inches (2 cm), it wasn't easy to find the right frame model right away.
-So, if you have a framing shop nearby (unfortunately quite rare these days), I would encourage you to take your LCD panel and try various frames.
-Or you go to a DIY store and try out the available frame panels.
+Given the metal border around the naked display of about 0.8 inches (2 cm), it wasn’t easy to find the right frame model right away.
+So, if you have a framing shop nearby (unfortunately, it’s quite rare these days), I would encourage you to take your LCD panel and try various frames.
+Or you can go to a DIY store and try out the available frame panels.

 The frame itself had a depth of 1.2 inches (3 cm).
-Not enough to house the screen, cables, and the Raspberry Pi but a small distance from the wall is absolutely acceptable.
-The entire depth would be 2 inches (5 cm) which still looks nice.
+Not enough to house the screen, cables, and the Raspberry Pi, but a small distance from the wall is acceptable.
+The entire depth would be 2 inches (5 cm), which still looks nice.

-Make sure that your frame construction is solidly built as it needs to house the screen and the Raspberry Pi reliably.
-You don't want your frame coming off the wall.
+Ensure that your frame construction is solidly built, as it needs to house the screen and the Raspberry Pi reliably.
+You don’t want your frame coming off the wall.

 Removing the monitor bezel

-Before you strip down the monitor, I would recommend that you get your Raspberry Pi working, connect it to the monitor and test your digital picture frame application.
-Once that works, you can move on to a more tricky bit.
-But don't fear, the chances are high that you will succeed.
+Before you strip down the monitor, I recommend that you get your Raspberry Pi working, connect it to the monitor, and test your digital picture frame software.
+Once that works, you can move on to the more tricky bit.
+But don’t fear.
+The chances are high that you will succeed.

 ONE NOTE AND DISCLAIMER UPFRONT: DISMANTLING A COMPUTER MONITOR MIGHT EXPOSE YOU TO DANGEROUS ELECTRICAL VOLTAGE.
 THE AUTHOR OF THIS ARTICLE DOES NOT GUARANTEE THE ACCURACY OR COMPLETENESS OF ANY INFORMATION PUBLISHED HEREIN AND SHALL NOT BE RESPONSIBLE FOR ANY ERRORS, OMISSIONS, OR DAMAGES ARISING OUT OF USE OF THIS INFORMATION.

-Monitors do have few or no screws but rather parts that snap together and that are not always obvious to spot.
+Monitors do have few or no screws, but instead, parts that snap together and that are not always obvious to spot.

-Fortunately, there a quite a few YouTube videos showing how to peel the plastic off a brand new screen without ruining it and exposing just the bare electronics.
-This varies with every monitor, but my recommendation is to watch some YouTube videos before you try it with your own monitor.
+Fortunately, many YouTube videos show how to peel the plastic off a brand-new screen without ruining it and exposing just the bare electronics.
+This varies with every monitor, but I recommend watching some YouTube videos before trying it with your monitor.
 You may even find a video for your exact type of monitor.